-The objective of the Master's by coursework is to equip students with the theoretical and technical knowledge required to practise as a professional economist in the public and private sector.
-All courses, including the core theory courses, include theoretical and empirical applications to reflect the objectives of the degree.
+The objective of the master's by coursework is to equip students with the theoretical and technical knowledge required to practise as a professional economist in the public and private sector.
+All courses, including the compulsory theory courses, include theoretical and empirical applications to reflect the objectives of the degree.

-- An average of at least 65% in an Honours degree in Economics. - Applicants with degrees outside South Africa are encouraged (and in some cases may be required) to submit GRE test score.
-A strong performance in the quantitative segment (above the 80th percentile) is expected. - Students who have completed equivalent courses at the Master level may apply for exemption, but not credits, from particular courses.
+- An average of at least 65% in an honours degree in Economics. - Applicants with degrees outside South Africa are encouraged (and in some cases may be required) to submit a GRE test score.
+A strong performance in the quantitative segment (above the 80th percentile) is expected. - Students who have completed equivalent courses at the master's level may apply for exemption, but not credit, from particular courses.